Written by

 Most installment loans use amortization.
 That means each scheduled payment includes both interest and principal, but the mix changes over time.

-Why extra payments can be powerful
+Why extra payments can be more powerful than they look

-How to compare offers properly
+How to compare loan offers properly

 Related calculators